jgalmeida/to-amie/README.md

   - An `Outbound` sync, syncing todos from the service to the provider.
   - **Completed or deleted todos are ignored.**
   - After the initial sync, the connection starts doing incremental syncs, picked up by a cron job.
+    - Connection status get's updated to `syncing` and after the incremental sync is done goes back to `ready`

 ### Jobs